 This is also reflected in our Community Engagement Strategy Policy which has been fully endorsed by the Chairman and Board as we seek to use our position of influence to engender harmonious community relations and to encourage the involvement of the community in activities beyond football such as health and social wellbeing, people in poverty, youth development and unemployment as well as associated historical aspects.

-- Glentoran Football Club values the involvement of volunteers in our work because they help reflect the interests, needs and resources of the community we aim to serve, and bring a unique perspective on all our work.
+- GFC values the involvement of volunteers in our work as they help reflect the interests, needs and resources of the community we serve, and bring a unique perspective to all our work.

-- Glentoran Football Club benefits from the skills, experience and enthusiasm of volunteers and we believe that volunteers should also gain personal benefits from the experience too.
+- GFC benefits from the skills, experience and enthusiasm of volunteers and we believe that volunteers should also gain personal benefit from the experience.

-- Glentoran Football Club strives to create a diverse and inclusive organisation within a diverse and inclusive community.
-Therefore, we are committed to ensuring equality of access to high quality volunteer opportunities and equality of treatment for our volunteers in all our policies and practices
+- GFC strives to create a diverse and inclusive organisation within a similar community.
+We are committed to ensuring equality of quality volunteer opportunities and equality of treatment for our volunteers in all our policies and practices

 Glentoran Football Club Communications Policy (extract)

-The Overall purpose of the Communications Strategy is to provide effective communications to all of our stakeholders with the objectives of
+The Overall purpose of the Communications Strategy is to provide effective communications to all of our stakeholders with the objectives to:

 - Provide greater awareness and understanding of current activities and issues on an ongoing basis as well as build engagement in the Clubs future plans

-- Ensuring each of our stakeholder groups is provided with relevant information for them to increase their involvement and contribution to the future of Glentoran
+- Ensure each of our stakeholder groups is provided with relevant information for them to increase their involvement and contribution to the future of Glentoran

-- Receiving feedback and ideas from relevant stakeholder groups to inform future plans and policies as well as the ongoing commercial viability of the Club
+- Receive feedback and ideas from relevant stakeholder groups to inform future plans and policies as well as the ongoing commercial viability of the Club

-- Communicating and reaching out through our community engagement strategy and building relationships with the community at large.
+- Communicate and reach out through our community engagement strategy and building relationships with the community at large.